What Is Wage Garnishment?

 A Walnut Creek wage garnishment attorney can contact your creditor, employer, the IRS or even the opposing attorney to open a new channel of communication.
 An exemption can be filed so that your attorney can prove to a judge that the amount being seized exceeds a reasonable or even legal amount.
 And if no other options remain, a Chapter 7 bankruptcy filing will stop any wage garnishment and may even discharge the original debt.

-Contact Arietta Law For Your Wage Garnishment Claims
+Contact david a. arietta, esq.
+For Your Wage Garnishment Claims

-If you feel you are being unjustly targeted by a wage garnishment claim or you are facing undue repercussions stemming from a wage garnishment claim, it is important to contact the knowledgeable wage garnishment attorneys at Arietta Law today: (925) 472-8000
+If you feel you are being unjustly targeted by a wage garnishment claim or you are facing undue repercussions stemming from a wage garnishment claim, it is important to contact a knowledgeable wage garnishment attorney at Arietta Law today: (925) 472-8000